LAAHU Committees

 well as promoting the chapter.

-• Forwards NAHU press releases on national issues to
+• Forwards NABIP press releases on national issues to

 media contacts with a local spin